 Handicapped Parking

-Take a tour-The Chapel is a popular stop on several of Sedona’s tours and participating in a tour would eliminate the hassle of finding a place to park.
-However, for those interesting in photographing the Chapel, this may not be the best option.
+Take a tour–The Chapel is a popular stop on several of Sedona’s tours and participating in a tour would eliminate the hassle of finding a place to park.
+However, for those interesting in photographing the Chapel, driving is probably your best option.

 If you are hoping to capture photos of the Chapel’s interior or avoid large crowds you need to visit the Chapel as soon as it opens or shortly thereafter.
 Therefore inquire from any tour company as to what time they plan to visit the Chapel.
-Even if you take a tour I do suggest returning in the early evening to photograph the Chapel’s exterior.
-Also, parking should not be as difficult later in the afternoon.
+Even if you take a tour I do suggest returning in the early evening which is the best time to photograph the Chapel’s exterior.

 Hike– For hikers, there are a couple of different trails that will take you to the Chapel.
 The Chapel Trail is the easier of the two options as the other requires a bit of rock scrambling if I remember correctly.
 Here is a brief overview of the Chapel Trail.

-Fortunately, the lot (more like a pullover) provides access to some of the best spots from which to photograph the Chapel’s amazing exterior as seen in the images below.
+Fortunately, the lot (more like a pullover) provides access to some of the best views of the Chapel of the Holy Cross.

 Photos from the Chapel’s Lower Parking Area: